Tiffany Haddish Reveals the Reason She Turned Down Top Five - E! Online

 From Girls Trip and Night School to Like a Boss and The Last O.G., Tiffany Haddish has starred in a number of films and TV shows over the years.
-Although, there have also been projects that she's turned down.
+There have also been projects she's turned down.

 The 40-year-old actress discussed the roles she's passed on during The Hollywood Reporter's virtual Comedy Actress Roundtable with Elle Fanning, Robin Thede, Jane Levy, Jameela Jamil and Amy Sedaris.